You Deserve To Have Your Record Cleared

-When the job application asks, "Have you ever been convicted or a crime?" if you answer "yes," you may limit your chances of obtaining the job.
-If you answer "no," you are lying, and if the truth comes out, you could potentially lose your job.
+When a job application asks, “Have you ever been convicted or a crime?” answering “yes” can mean limiting your chances of obtaining the job.
+If you answer “no,” however, you’re lying; if the truth comes out, you could potentially lose your job.

 A Florida criminal defense lawyer who is experienced in dealing with issues like these may be able to help you understand whether you can get your criminal record or even the record of an arrest cleared for good.

 At the Law Firm of Scott T. Moorey, we have the criminal law experience you need to determine whether you are eligible for record sealing or expungement.
 We will then help you through the process of building a case and properly presenting it to a judge.
 You will never be alone in your fight to clear your name and your record.

 We Can Help You.
 Call us at 239-603-6312 or send an email.
 We know how beneficial record sealing and expungement can be for people after facing criminal charges.
 Let us help you get your life back.
 We have offices in Fort Myers and Naples.
 We serve Hendry, Glades, Collier, Lee and Charlotte counties.

 There are two ways to clear the record of your arrest or conviction, depending on the nature of your conviction:

 Expunging a criminal conviction: This means that your criminal record is removed from the Florida Department of Law Enforcement records.
 Most first-time offenders, juveniles and in some cases adults not convicted of certain felonies, may be eligible for an expungement.